 Dimsdale himself retired from the bank around 1776, but his sons succeeded him, and the bank remained a Dimsdale family enterprise for generations until eventually, in 1891, it merged with Prescott, Cave, Buxton, Loder & Co to form what became Prescott’s Bank.

-Thomas Dimsdale was elected to Parliament as MP for Hertford in 1780.
-In his 10 years as an MP, he is only known to have made one speech, in June 1783.
+Thomas Dimsdale was elected to Parliament as the member for Hertford in 1780.
+In his 10 years as an MP he is only known to have made one speech, in June 1783.
 One witness remarked that he ‘spoke for some time, but in so low a tone, that we could not distinctly hear him.’

 He was re-elected in 1784, but did not stand in 1790, and was succeeded by his son Nathaniel.